Frank-Geisler/powerrti/documentation/Get-RtiKQLQueryset.md

 ## NOTES
 TODO: Add functionality to list all KQLQuerysets.
 To do so fetch all workspaces and
     then all KQLQuerysets in each workspace.

 Revision History:
     - 2024-11-09 - FGE: Added DisplaName as Alias for KQLQuerysetName
+    - 2024-12-22 - FGE: Added Verbose Output

 ## RELATED LINKS